Justin Faulk: St. Louis Blues

 On September 24, 2019, Faulk and a 2020 fifth-round pick were traded to the St. Louis Blues in exchange for Joel Edmundson, Dominik Bokk and a 2021 seventh-round pick.
 The Blues immediately signed Faulk to a seven-year, $45.5 million contract extension, which began during the 2020–21 season.
 By February 2020, Faulk had recorded 13 points in 53 games for the Blues.
 The Blues were eventually eliminated from Stanley Cup contention after losing 6–2 in Game 6 of the Western Conference First Round against the Vancouver Canucks.

 The following season, Faulk returned to the Blues.
 During Game 2 against the Colorado Avalanche, forward Nazem Kadri hit Faulk with his shoulder, striking his head.
 As a result, Faulk missed Game 3 against the Avalanche and Kadri was suspended for eight games.
 The Blues were eventually eliminated from the 2021 Stanley Cup playoffs in Game 4.

 On November 18, 2025, Faulk played his 1,000th NHL game, becoming the 414th player to reach the mark.

+Detroit Red Wings

+On March 6, 2026, Faulk was traded to the Detroit Red Wings, in exchange for Dmitri Buchelnikov, Justin Holl, and first and third-round picks in 2026.

+Faulk recorded his first goal with the Red Wings since being traded in a 4-3 loss against the Florida Panthers on March 10, 2026.

 International play

 Internationally, Faulk has represented the United States at four different events.
 He helped the Americans win gold at the 2010 IIHF World U18 Championships and bronze during the 2011 World Junior Ice Hockey Championships.
 He also played at the Senior level at the 2012, 2013 and the 2014 World Championships, and made his Olympic Debut at the 2014 Winter Olympics in Sochi.
 Faulk was the youngest player on Team USA's roster for the 2014 Olympics, at the age of 21.
+Faulk also played in the 2026 IIHF World Championships for the United States and was made captain for that team.
+He was the oldest player on Team USA's 2026 IIHF roster at the age of 34.